saintmalik/blog.saintmalik.me/blog/2023-01-10-github-action-reusable.md

 If there is any, it configures aws creds, login into aws ECR, gets a shortened version of your GitHub sha and after that we build, tag, and push the image to ecr.

-One more thing, we would be dealing with outputs on reusable workflows, because we need the image that we just built and push to ecr to get scanned, hence we need to pass the output of the build workflow to another.
+One more thing, we would be dealing with outputs on reusable workflows, because we need the image that we just built and push to ecr to get scanned, so we need to pass the output of the build workflow to another.

 And to do this, you have to declare the outputs outside the job's level to make them accessible to other workflows